 An entrance reducer at the bottom of the beehive improves beehive security.
 It leaves small spaces that are easy for bees to guard.
 Entrance reducers have different sizes of entrance holes.
 The entrance used varies depending on the season and the number of bees in your honeybee colony.
 Some pest and disease control methods work at the entry of the beehive.
 An entrance reducer is great for when you are applying treatments to the beehive.
 Bees come into contact with the treatment at the entrance and spread it into the beehive.

 While not a part of the beehive itself, you should construct a stand that is sturdy enough to take the weight of your beehive with bees and honey in it.
 The stand should be wide enough and can incorporate defensive features to keep bees safe.
 Beekeepers use metal and wood for the stand.
 Metal stands are durable and less bulky than wooden stands.
 Stands for Langstroth beehives may be modified to have frame holders, feeding and watering points for bees.
 Additionally, having a downward facing rodent guard keeps some predators of honeybees out of the beehive.
-Click here to read our guide on how to build a hive stand.

 Once you have settled on the size of the Langstroth beehive you want for your apiary, it is time to collect the materials you need and the equipment required to make the beehive.
 As mentioned, wood is the preferred material, so you will need wood working tools and equipment.